-Public pension funds are tasked with safeguarding the financial future of their members, which requires making the best possible investment choices.
+Public pension funds are tasked with safeguarding the financial futures of their members, which requires making the best possible investment choices.
 There is a glaring irony when those choices may endanger the lives they are intended to support, such as when such funds finance fossil fuel production.
 Policy-makers and fund managers must acknowledge this discrepancy and address how pension funds and other public investment institutions are contributing to global warming.

-New York City is taking responsibility.
+New York is taking responsibility.
 Over the next five years, the city’s five public pension funds will divest the $5bn they hold in fossil fuel investments as its officials sue the five biggest oil companies: BP, Chevron, ConocoPhillips, Exxon and Shell.

 The European Union has been more consistent.
-In late 2017 the European parliament passed a resolution calling on all public and private investment institutions to divest from fossil fuels.
+In late 2017 the European Parliament passed a resolution calling on all public and private investment institutions to divest from fossil fuels.
 Earlier in the year, the Irish parliament approved a bill requiring its sovereign fund to sell off all fossil fuel assets.

-Once this is implemented, Ireland will be the first country in the world to achieve full divestiture of public money from fossil fuel.
-Norway’s sovereign fund has also divested a significant amount of fossil fuel assets after legislators ordered it to remove investments from companies that generate more than 30% of their revenue from coal.
+Once this is implemented, Ireland will be the first country in the world to achieve full divestiture of public money from fossil fuels.
+Norway’s sovereign fund has also divested from a significant amount of fossil fuel assets after legislators ordered it to remove investments from companies that generate more than 30% of their revenue from coal.

 Progress has been more disappointing in the UK, in spite of its legislated commitment to reduce greenhouse emissions by 80% from 1990 levels by 2050.
 Several large public pension funds, including the £17.2bn Greater Manchester fund, still have assets allocated to fossil fuel companies.